Free Candlestick Trading Guide

-Below are the best swing trading books:
+Below are some of the best trading books of all time.

-1. Technical Analysis of the Financial Markets by John J. Murphy
+1. Technical Analysis of the Financial Markets

 If you are a stock market beginner and looking to start short term trading, this is the first book you should pick up.
 It is a great reference book on technical analysis and it is not too wordy.
 From learning how to read stock charts to understanding technical indicators, you will gain a nice overview of the field of technical analysis.

-2. How to Make Money in Stocks by William O'Neil
+2. How to Make Money in Stocks

-This is both a technical analysis and fundamental analysis book written by William O'Neil, founder of Investor's Business Daily.
+How to Make Money in Stocks by William O'Neil, is both a technical analysis and fundamental analysis book written by William O'Neil, founder of Investor's Business Daily.
 The author uses his CAN-SLIM investing method in the 1960's to make himself a multi-millionaire.
 The CAN-SLIM investing strategies still applies today.
 It is a 7-step process for minimizing risk and maximizing gains.
 The seven parts is as follows: